SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ### Storage

-The [PubSub+ deployment uses disk storage](https://docs.solace.com/Software-Broker/Configuring-Storage.htm) for logging, configuration, guaranteed messaging, and storing diagnostic and other information, allocated from Kubernetes volumes.
+The [Solace deployment uses disk storage](https://docs.solace.com/Software-Broker/Configuring-Storage.htm) for logging, configuration, guaranteed messaging, and storing diagnostic and other information, allocated from Kubernetes volumes.

 For a given set of [scaling](#vertical-scaling), use the [Solace online System Resource Calculator](https://docs.solace.com/Admin-Ref/Resource-Calculator/pubsubplus-resource-calculator.html) to determine the required storage size.